Where is the KSU Writing Center and what are your hours?

 Appointments are scheduled through our online scheduling system.
 Select the "Schedule an Appointment" button on our website.

 What kind of help will I receive in the KSU Writing Center?The KSU Writing Center's goal is to help you become a better writer.
 Writing assistants will work with you at any stage of the writing process from brainstorming to organizing to developing your ideas.
 Writing assistants will not edit papers, but we will help you learn valuable strategies for proofreading your own work and correcting recurring errors.

 What should I do if no appointments are available?

 The KSU Writing Center is a busy place, and you may find that no appointments are available.
-You are always welcome to come to the Center and wait in the Computer Lab on the Kennesaw campus or our reception areas on either campus for a walk-in appointment.
+You are always welcome to come to the Center and wait in the Computer Lab on the Kennesaw campus or our reception areas on either campus for a drop-in appointment.
 We can't promise a short wait, but we will help you as soon as we can!

 What should I bring to the KSU Writing Center?Bring a printed copy of your paper (if you've started on it) and your assignment sheet or guidelines.
 If you have a previous draft or paper on which your instructor has commented, bring that as well.

 How long does a session last?Appointments are scheduled to last 50 minutes.
 If the Center is not busy, the session can last longer.
 If you are a graduate student working on a very long paper or project, you may set up an extended session or series of sessions by emailing email@example.com with your request.

 Will my professor know that I came to the KSU Writing Center?At the beginning of the session, your writing assistant will record your name and course information.
 When the session is completed – and with your permission – the assistant will send an email notifying your professor of your visit.

 What if I am running a few minutes late?If you are more than ten minutes late and do not contact us, your appointment time may be given to another student.

 In the Center